 To learn more about Umberto and Maria José, please read this thread.Filed under Belgian Royals, Historical Royals, Italian Royals

-Tagged Anniversary, Engagement, Marie José of Belgium, Savoy, Umberto II.
+Tagged Anniversary, Engagement, House of Savoy, Marie José of Belgium, Umberto II of Italy.